mgatland/mcmanager/README.md

 * I could make it work without a reserved IP - the admin tool could tell you the current IP of the server
 * add some kind of security to the heroku server?
 * Heroku could create the startup script for you, so you don't have to set it up separately
-* Heroku could then, via the startup script, also create minecraft.service, putting all the configuration in once place
+* Heroku could also create minecraft.service.
+That way, all the configuration is in one place

 ### Minecraft server manager